 The Saturday will be an inside day learning techniques, and the Sunday will be outside in the gardens.

 Sandra Morris studied botanical and wildlife illustration at Newcastle University, NSW, Australia and was visiting artist at the Auckland Botanic Gardens, Manurewa for 6 weeks in January 2013.Who should attend?
 Botanists, students, anyone keen on gardening, artists looking for a new form of expression.
-A materials list will be sent upon enrolment.
-Numbers are limited to 12 students on this course.
+A materials list will be sent upon enrolment and will include the following:

 Image from June 2016 Botanical Painting course: